Makr91/zoneweaver-api/docs/guides/getting-started.md

 ## Prerequisites

-Before installing the ZoneWeaver API, ensure you have:
+Before installing the ZoneweaverAPI, ensure you have:

 - OmniOS r151046 or later
 - Node.js 18+ (for development)